-Based upon the foregoing, and after careful review of the testimony of the customers at the public hearings, the testimony of Company witness Mendenhall, the Reports on Customer Comments provided by CWSNC, the Public Staff's engineering and service quality investigation, and the late-filed affidavits and exhibits filed by CWSNC and the Public Staff, the Commission concludes that the overall quality of service provided by CWSNC is adequate.
+Based upon the foregoing, and after careful review of the testimony of the customers at the public hearings, the testimony of Company witness Mendenhall, the Reports on Customer Comments provided by CWSNC, the Public Staff's engineering and service quality investigation, and the late-filed affidavits and exhibits filed by CWSNC and the Public Staff, the Commission concludes that, consistent with the statutory requirements of G.S.
+62-131(b), the overall quality of service provided by CWSNC is adequate, efficient, and reasonable.